chili-publish/grafx-documentation/docs/GraFx-Studio/guides/template-variables/define/index.md

 !!!
 Note
 	We limit the options to keep it simple.
-	If you want more advanced action, you can create a hidden document variable that is set by an action and use that document variable as a visibility condition.
+	If you want more advanced action, you can create a hidden template variable that is set by an action and use that template variable as a visibility condition.

 ### Appearance settings

-These setting define how the document variable is presented:
+These setting define how the template variable is presented:

 - Label: Can be empty, must not be unique, by default it has the same value as the name (When the name is changed, the label is updated, unless if the label already has a different value)
 - Label position